Paul B. Mello

 Paul represents public and private sector clients in high stakes litigation, including putative and certified wage and hour, misclassification, harassment, and discrimination class actions.
-His practice focuses on complex employment litigation, and has significant experience in all aspects of the transportation industry.
-Paul’s practice also includes providing compliance advice and counseling on employment law and transportation law issues.
-He has handled a wide variety of individual and multi-plaintiff cases in federal and state court including race, sex, disability, and age discrimination suits, as well as breach of employment contract, wrongful termination, fraud, defamation, whistle-blower, wage and hour and other employment-related litigation.
+His practice focuses on complex employment litigation, and he has significant experience in all aspects of the transportation industry.
+He also provides compliance advice and counseling on employment law and transportation law issues.
+He has handled a wide variety of individual and multi-plaintiff cases in federal and state court, including race, sex, disability, and age discrimination suits, as well as breach of employment contract, wrongful termination, fraud, defamation, whistleblower, wage and hour, and other employment-related litigation.

-Paul frequently counsels employers and management in litigation prevention and compliance issues including leave of absence, accommodation of disabilities, wage and hour, employee discipline and termination, internal investigations, personnel policy issues, and reductions in force.
-Paul has extensive experience assisting clients concerning employment law issues that regularly present during the merger and acquisition process.
-He also routinely negotiates and drafts employment, independent contractor, and severance agreements for his clients.
+Paul frequently counsels employers and management in litigation prevention and compliance issues, including leave of absence, accommodation of disabilities, wage and hour, employee discipline and termination, internal investigations, personnel policy issues, and reductions in force.
+He has extensive experience assisting clients concerning employment law issues that regularly present during the merger and acquisition process.
+He also routinely negotiates and drafts employment, independent contractor, and severance agreements for clients.

-In addition, Paul represents public sector clients in putative and certified class actions relating to the delivery of health care and programs to persons incarcerated in or paroled from state-run correctional facilities.
-Paul also assists public sector clients in putative and certified class action litigation alleging police department wrongdoing.
+In addition, Paul represents public sector clients in putative and certified class actions relating to the delivery of health care and programs to persons incarcerated in or paroled from state and local correctional facilities.
+He also counsels public sector clients on corrections operations, including specifically the constitutionality of the delivery of services and risk analysis.
+He also assists public sector clients in putative and certified class action litigation alleging police department wrongdoing.

 Freeman v.
 Alameda-Contra Costa Transit District.
 Defeated class certification in a Fair and Accurate Credit Transactions Act (FACTA) case alleging violation of the credit and debit card “truncation” requirement, in which potential statutory damages to public agency client were $40 million.